Entanglement-efficient bipartite-distributed quantum computing

 The distributability of a unitary can be determined by Theorem \ref{theorem:EJPP_distr}.
 Each distributing process consumes an ebit of entanglement.
-To save on entanglement consumption, we introduced the concept of embedding to merge two non-sequential distributing processes into one single packing process.
+To save entanglement, we introduced the embedding processes to merge two non-sequential distributing processes into one single packing process.
 The embeddability of a unitary between two distributing processes can be determined with a sufficient condition, from which one can derive the primitive embedding rules (Corollary \ref{coro:primitive_cond_embed}, Theorem \ref{theorem:distr_and_embed}, and Corollary \ref{coro:local_embed_unitary}).
 These embedding rules join the nodes of distributable gates into \emph{distributable packets} (Definition \ref{def:distr_pack} and Lemma \ref{lemma:merging_of_packing}), on each of which one can implement the gates locally assisted with one-ebit entanglement in a single distributing process (Theorem \ref{theorem:packing_dPacket}).

 The \emph{trivial distributing processes} and \emph{indecomposable embedding processes} (Definition \ref{def:indecomp_embedding}) associated with different packets may be incompatible for simultaneous implementation.
 We therefore introduce \emph{packing edges} between distributable packets (Definition \ref{def:packing-edge}) and conflict edges incident to embedding processes (Definition \ref{def:kernel-conflict_edge} and \ref{def:conflict_edge_set}) to represent the incompatibility among distributing and embedding processes.
 With these edges, one can construct the \emph{packing graphs} and \emph{conflict graphs} of a circuit, which contain the full information of distributability, embeddability and incompatability in a circuit.
 Based on these graphs, one can determine the packing of a circuit with heuristic Algorithm \ref{algo:packing_no_ex_limit} (or Algorithm \ref{algo:packing_with_ex_limit}) for the scenario of unlimited (or limited) external resources.